 Minimalism is carefully analyzing what matters in your life and making a conscious choice to pursue those things with all your heart.
 Cut out everything else that does not matter.

 3 Ways to Start Living more Minimally

-In order to start the journey towards a more minimal life I’ve put together 3 basic principles to begin:
+In order to start the journey towards minimalism I’ve put together 3 basic principles to begin:

 2| Trim Down Your Goals

 How many goals are you chasing?
 Setting too many goals can over-complicate your life.
-Simplify your goals by narrowing them down to just a couple at a time, studies show you’ll have a better chance of success this way.
+Simplify your goals by narrowing them down, studies show you’ll have a better chance of success this way.

 3| Cut some Commitments